-Welcome to the webpage of the new SNF Professorship research group: "Galaxy Build-up at Cosmic Dawn" at the University of Geneva.
+Welcome to the webpage of our research group: "Galaxy Build-up at Cosmic Dawn" at the University of Geneva.
 Our research is focused on understanding the build-up and assembly of the first generations of galaxies from a panchromatic observational study.
-In particular we use very deep imaging and spectroscopy from the Hubble and Spitzer Space Telescopes, in addition to ground-based follow-up with Keck, VLT, ALMA, and NOEMA.
-This allows us to study large samples of the galaxies and trace their mass build-up out to z~10, when the Universe was less than 500 Myr old.
+In particular we use very deep imaging and spectroscopy from the JWST, Hubble and Spitzer Space Telescopes, in addition to ground-based follow-up with Keck, VLT, ALMA, and NOEMA.
+This allows us to study large samples of the galaxies and trace their mass build-up out to z~13 now, when the Universe was only approximately 300 Myr old.

-A main focus of our work will be to exploit the currently available data to prepare for the advent of the James Webb Space Telescope, which will completely revolutionize our view of early galaxies and for the first time provide a complete census of the galaxy population in the very early universe.
+A main focus of our work now will be to exploit the new JW Space Telescope, which already completely revolutionizing our view of early galaxies and for the first time provides a complete census of the galaxy population in the very early universe.

 You can find a list of our team members here.